Data Privacy is Important to Us

-Pursuant to California Civil Code Section 1798.83, California residents have the right to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
+Pursuant to California Civil Code Section 1798.83, California residents have the right to request certain information regarding our disclosure of personal data to third parties for their direct marketing purposes.
 To make such a request, please send an e-mail to email@example.com, or call us at our toll-free number 1-800-250-9122 to make the request via phone.

 AVI-SPL takes the security of personal data seriously.
 AVI-SPL has internal policies and technical measures in place to protect Personal Data against loss, accidental destruction, misuse or disclosure.
 Such internal policies and technical measures include: